-- o When the assessment information is entered into the LACES system correctly, the participant's starting EFL will automatically populate on the student record. - Do not enter Locator or Appraisal scores as pre-tests, although required to decide which level of the assessment to administer, these are not valid assessments for determining EFLs. - Program directors are responsible for checking the LACES Dashboard Student Alerts for a list of participants needing an assessment.
+- When the assessment information is entered into the LACES system correctly, the participant's starting EFL will automatically populate on the student record. - O not enter Locator scores as pre-tests, although required to decide which level of the assessment to administer, these are not valid assessments for determining EFLs. - Program directors are responsible for checking the LACES Dashboard Student Alerts for a list of participants needing an assessment.